ArpanMahatra1999/Sequences-and-File-Operations/README.md

 1. Python

 Steps to Install:
-1. Open any file in VS Code.
+1. Open any file in VS Code
 2. Run.